winsw/winsw/doc/loggingAndErrorReporting.md

 ## Roll by size and time mode

-Works in a combination of roll size mode and roll time mode, if the log file gets bigger than a set size, it gets rolles using `<pattern>` provided.
+Works in a combination of roll size mode and roll time mode, if the log file gets bigger than a set size, it gets rolled using `<pattern>` provided.

 ```xml
 <log mode="roll-by-size-time">